How to Find a Nether Fortress in Minecraft

 To gather Obsidian in Minecraft, you need to have a diamond pickaxe or something superior.
 Otherwise, if you break an Obsidian block with a gold, iron, stone, or wood pickaxe, the block will break and won’t become a dropped item.

-You’ll need three material units and two sticks to craft a specific pickaxe.
+You’ll need three diamonds and two sticks to craft a specific pickaxe.
 After acquiring the necessary items, follow this setting on a crafting table:

 Now, search for Obsidian blocks with the diamond pickaxe in your hands.
 You can mostly find these blocks in deep-sea volcanoes, underwater ravines, superficial lava lakes, or any location where lava meets water.